-- Using a sterile syringe, slowly inject the 20 mL of diluent into the vial containing the lyophilized cake of HERZUMA.
-The stream of diluent should be directed into the lyophilized cake.
-The reconstituted vial yields a solution for multiple-dose use, containing 21 mg/mL trastuzumab-pkrb. - Swirl the vial gently to aid reconstitution.
+- Using a sterile syringe, slowly inject 7.4 mL of SWFI (not supplied) into the vial containing the lyophilized powder of Ontruzant, which has a cake-like appearance.
+The stream of diluent should be directed into the cake.
+The reconstituted vial yields a solution for single-dose use, containing 21 mg/mL trastuzumab-dttb. - Gently swirl and invert the vial to aid reconstitution.
 DO NOT SHAKE. - Slight foaming of the product may be present upon reconstitution.
 Allow the vial to stand undisturbed for approximately 5 minutes. - Parenteral drug products should be inspected visually for particulate matter and discoloration prior to administration, whenever solution and container permit.
 Inspect visually for particulates and discoloration.
-The solution should be free of visible particulates, clear to slightly opalescent and colorless to pale yellow. - Store reconstituted HERZUMA in the refrigerator at 2°C to 8°C (36°F to 46°F); discard unused HERZUMA after 28 days.
-If HERZUMA is reconstituted with SWFI without preservative, use immediately and discard any unused portion.
+The solution should be free of visible particulates, clear to slightly opalescent and colorless to pale yellow. - Use the Ontruzant solution immediately following reconstitution with SWFI, as it contains no preservative and is intended for single-dose only.
+If not used immediately, store the reconstituted Ontruzant solution for up to 24 hours at 2° to 8°C (36° to 46°F); discard any unused Ontruzant after 24 hours.
 Do not freeze.

-Dilution
+Dilution:

-- Determine the dose (mg) of HERZUMA [see Dosage and Administration (2.2)].
-Calculate the volume of the 21 mg/mL reconstituted HERZUMA solution needed, withdraw this amount from the vial and add it to an infusion bag containing 250 mL of 0.9% Sodium Chloride Injection, USP.
-DO NOT USE DEXTROSE (5%) SOLUTION. - Gently invert the bag to mix the solution. - The solution of HERZUMA for infusion diluted in polyvinylchloride or polyethylene bags containing 0.9% Sodium Chloride Injection, USP, should be stored at 2°C to 8°C (36°F to 46°F) for no more than 24 hours prior to use.
+- Determine the dose (mg) of Ontruzant [see Dosage and Administration (2.1)]. - Calculate the volume of the 21 mg/mL reconstituted Ontruzant solution needed - Withdraw this amount from the vial and add it to an infusion bag containing 250 mL of 0.9% Sodium Chloride Injection, USP.
+DO NOT USE DEXTROSE (5%) SOLUTION. - Gently invert the bag to mix the solution. - The solution of Ontruzant for infusion diluted in polyvinylchloride or polyethylene bags containing 0.9% Sodium Chloride Injection, USP, should be stored at 2° to 8°C (36° to 46°F) for no more than 24 hours prior to use.
+Discard after 24 hours.
+This storage time is additional to the time allowed for the reconstituted vials.
 Do not freeze.